cmaxw/devchat-eleventy/src/my-angular-story/mas-108-dave-cooper.md

 answer4: ''

 ---
-Dave Cooper is a Data Analyst at E Database Marketing from London,UK.
+Dave Cooper is a Data Analyst at E Database Marketing from London, UK.

 ### Host: **Aaron Frost**